Time-Based Control User Guide

 Time-Based Control: Summer Solar Production

 The summer season brings high periods of solar production.
-Your Powerwall can be seen prioritizing charging from solar to offset peak usage, most often during off-peak.
+Your Powerwall can be seen prioritising charging from solar to offset peak usage, most often during off-peak.

 Solar with Powerwall